tilt-dev/company/user-support/README.md

 ### Support Triage

-When a user reports an issue, the Exterminator should ensure there's a Github issue.
+When a user reports an issue, the exterminator should ensure there's a GitHub issue.

 The exterminator should confirm with the user that the issue write-up accurately expresses their problem, and ask them to +1 it or comment with additional context.